VNET Group Inc. (NASDAQ:VNET): It’s all about numbers this morning

 Sponsored

-Additionally, it is important to take into account VNET stock ratios, including its price-to-sales ratio, which is 0.93 for the last tewlve months.Likewise, its price to free cash flow for the last twelve months stands at 2.84.
+It is also essential to consider VNET stock ratios like the price-to-sales ratio, which is 0.70 for the last year.Likewise, its price to free cash flow for the last twelve months stands at 2.14.

 How does VNET Group Inc. (VNET) stock rate among analysts?
 Buy, sell, or hold?